tjosephcarroll/se-lab18/container/lab2/README.md

 ---

-Congrats!
-You now know how to run InterSystems IRIS Data Platform containers with the various Docker and IRIS options.
+Congrats! :tada: You now know how to run InterSystems IRIS Data Platform containers with the various Docker and IRIS options. :tada: